logo

 Hannah Bradstreet Rolfe Holt

-Hannah Bradstreet Rolfe Holt was born in 1625 in Ipswich, England.
-Her parents were Humphrey Bradstreet and Bridget Harris.
+Hannah Bradstreet Rolfe Holt was born in 1625 in England.
+Her parents were Humphrey and Bridget Bradstreet.
 When she was nine years old she came to America with her family.

 Her father mentioned her in his will